 3. AI and Automation in Editing

 Automation will be the engine of productions in 2026.
-Smart tools now allow people without any editing background to create professional-quality videos.
-The secret lies in algorithms that process audio, text, and images, identifying the most significant moments, preparing quick cuts, auto-captioning, and even suggesting titles, all in just a few clicks.
+Intelligent tools already allow people with no editing history to create videos worthy of professionals.
+The secret lies in algorithms that process audio, text, and images, identifying the most highlight-worthy moments, preparing quick cuts, auto-captioning, and even suggesting titles, all in just a few clicks.

-• Transforming long live streams or classes into several clips ready for different platforms using a single upload.
+- Transforming long lives or classes into several clips ready for different platforms using a single upload.

-• Generating dynamic subtitles that facilitate consumption in silent environments.
+- Generating dynamic captions, which facilitate consumption in silent environments.

-• Automatically selecting the best parts of a recording, eliminating human subjectivity.
+- Automatically choosing the best segments of a recording, eliminating human subjectivity.

-VDClip, for example, already allows you to post ready-to-go videos for TikTok or YouTube Shorts automatically.
+VDClip, for example, already allows posting videos ready for TikTok or YouTube Shorts automatically.
 Want to know how to create optimized shorts on YouTube?
-Discover valuable tips at YouTube Shorts Creator Automatic Editing AI or explore tools for creating shorts.
+Discover valuable tips in YouTube Shorts Creator Automatic Editing AI or explore tools to create shorts.

 Automatic production: the editor becomes a spectator of their own process.